pury-fi/PuryFi-Video-Processor-Releases/README.md

 # PuryFi-Video-Processor-Releases
-Executeables from the PuryFi-Video-Processor project
+Executables of the PuryFi's Video Processor app